SoftEngResearch/emop-artifacts/README.md

   * `bash run-one-project.sh all` will run JavaMOP and RPS on two SHAs of the project using all RPS variants

+* `run-all-projects.sh`: A script to run our experiments on all projects.
+However, since the setup in this repository is different from when we were running the evaluation, be aware that this operation will take a very long time.
+The two modes of running are exactly like those for `run-one-project.sh`

 * After running scripts with any of the commands above, the results will be in CSV files stored in the `scripts/results` directory